gilleshenrard/DataLogger/README.md

 * Power consumption is still high
     * Disable Brownout Detection, as it is useless because of the LiPo management chip (Vin always = 4.2V)
 	* Use of sleep modes
-	* SD card reader can be disconnected via a MOSFET at VCC when not used
 * SD logging is not necessary when no SD card is inserted.
 Can be disabled then.
 * Screen refresh every 100 ms can be hard to read
     * A potentiometer to vary the screen refresh rate